JOSH-MOTION/CTA-Campus/SYSTEM_DESIGN.md

 Codetrain Campus is a modern, full-stack web application built on a serverless architecture.
 It leverages Next.js for the frontend and Firebase for backend services, creating a robust and scalable platform for managing a coding school.

 -   **Frontend**: A responsive Single Page Application (SPA) built with Next.js and React.
+This provides a fast, modern user experience with the performance benefits of server-side rendering.
 -   **Backend**: A collection of serverless services provided by Google Firebase (BaaS - Backend-as-a-Service).
+This choice minimizes infrastructure management, allowing the team to focus on application features while ensuring scalability and reliability.
 -   **AI Integration**: Generative AI features are powered by Google's Genkit framework, running as serverless functions.
+This provides a structured and maintainable way to integrate powerful AI capabilities.

 ![High-Level Architecture Diagram](https://placehold.co/800x400.png?text=Architecture%20Diagram)